typesafehub/conductr-doc/src/main/play-doc/operation/ClusterSetupConsiderations.md

 Differentiation of bundle location by path is particularly useful in larger systems wishing to expose fewer hostnames.
 Developers should note the ability to [preserve paths](CreatingBundles#Preserving-paths-at-the-proxy) at the proxy when applications require such.

 Use the `conduct services` command from the [[ConductR CLI|CLI]] to see what host name or port and path currently deployed bundles provide.
+Note that bundles without named endpoints are not listed by `conduct services`.